eflumerf/styleguide/dune-daq-cppguide.md

 ### Friends [DUNE VERSION]

-Use friend classes only when alternatives result in less encapsulation.
+Use friend classes when alternatives result in less encapsulation.
 An example of this would be if there's only one nonmember function which you could imagine would ever need a given member of a class - in this case, while you could make that given member public, it would result in less encapsulation than use of a friend function.

+An appropriate use of a friend function is if you're overloading the streaming operator, `operator<<`, and want to print a type's private data.

 Define your friend function in the same file as the class it's a friend of.